Abbott Rapid Antigen Testing

-Regardless of your vaccination status, self-isolate immediately and Case Management will reach out shortly to provide you guidance on next steps.
+Regardless of your vaccination status, self-isolate immediately.
+You will receive a notification from Case Management with guidance on next steps.

 What should I do if I receive an invalid result?

 While an invalid result is not indicative of either a positive or negative result, it does not provide you with a definitive result.
-We ask that you come in to re-test at your earliest convenience.
+We ask that you return to re-test at your earliest convenience.

 What should I do if I don’t have a smart device?